SilasRodrigues19/Portfolio/README.md

 - **Light / Dark**: toggle between dark and light mode.
 The last theme chosen will be saved to localStorage to be displayed on the next access.
 - **Header**: contains navigation menu and button to switch between light and dark mode.
 - **Home**: presentation about me with name and professional focus.
+- **About** describes about my background, about me, experience and my future plans.
 - **Services**: it shows my main skills and technologies that I use in my projects.
 - **Projects**: it has some projects that I developed.
 - **Certificates**: as the name suggests is a part that's show my certificates.